FIWARE/tutorials.IoT-Sensors/README.md

 * A **Motion Sensor** can be queried to return the number of people who have passed by since it was last reset
 * A **Smart Lamp** can be switched on or off remotely.
 It can also report on its current state (`ON` or `OFF`).
   When switched on, a Motion Sensor within the device checks to see if light is is needed and will dim if no-one is nearby.
-  Furthermore the device can be report on the current luminocity of the bulb.
+  Furthermore the device can be report on the current luminosity of the bulb.

 As you can see, the **Bell** is an example of a pure actuator, as it only reacts to the given commands.
 Meanwhile the **Motion Sensor** is an example of a pure sensor, since it will only report on the state of the world as it sees it.